setlog/trivrost/docs/cmdline.md

 * `extra-env`: Pass all arguments to execution as environment variables.
 Different variables are separated via `;`.
 Variable name and value are separated by `=`.

 ## hasher
-Hasher is a utility which generates [bundle info files](walkthrough.md#Bundle-info) given a directory path as an input.
-Usage:
+Hasher is a utility which generates [bundle info files](walkthrough.md#Bundle-info) given a directory path as an input:
-`hasher unique_bundle_name path/to/bundle/folder`
+`hasher unique_bundle_name path/to/bundle`

+It can also be used to verify an existing bundle info file:
+`hasher -verify -absent path/to/bundle/bundleinfo.json path/to/bundle`
+Argument `-absent` takes a comma-separated list of disk files to treat as being absent.

 ## bundown
 Bundown is a utility which can download bundles for a desired OS/Arch combination.